UPBGE/UPBGE-Docs/source/manual/introduction/deeper_look.rst

 game design, from prototyping to final release.

-UPBGE can simulate content within Blender, however it also includes the ability to export a binary run-time to Linux, macOS, and MS-Windows.
+UPBGE can simulate content within Blender, however it also includes the ability to export a binary run-time to Linux, MacOS, and MS-Windows.

 There are a number of powerful libraries the UPBGE takes advantage of: